Steelmonks-Admin/dawn-tailwind/README.marius.md

 - See live preview of theme with `shopify theme dev` (make sure Shopify CLI is installed)
 - Tailwind is used for development.
 All liquid files are included as per the `tailwind-config.js` and are Tailwind classes are _prefixed_ with **twcss-**, for example the `flex` class becomes `twcss-flex` to avoid overwriting Dawn's default styles.
 For responsive design, prefix as follows: `md:twcss-flex`

-# Git issues
+# Git issues - "Please clean your repository tree before pulling"

 - There's an unfixed issue with Git for this project.
 There's a Git Actions workflow set up to generate the app.css file after a commit has been pushed.
 This usually causes conflicts with the `app.css` file.
-To resolve this conflict and be able to fetch/pull the newer versions you must simply delete the `app.css` file from local and pull it from the remote branch.
+To resolve this conflict and be able to **fetch/pull** the newer versions you must simply delete the `app.css` file from local and pull it from the remote branch.
 The `app.css` file is auto-generated from other files so it will not be a breaking change

 # Old files